-Damage from crash that left three seriously injured stuns shop owner
+Damage from Hastings crash that left three seriously injured stuns shop owner

 Emergency services were called to the accident near the Ravensdown factory in Awatoto, Napier, about 6.28pm.

-A Fire and Emergency New Zealand spokeswoman said: "We arrived to find a car with seven patients – two adults and five children."
+A FENZ spokeswoman said: "We arrived to find a car with seven patients – two adults and five children."

 The driver of the vehicle told Hawke's Bay Today the accident was on a grass area, away from the highway.

-The vehicle had rolled while it was travelling between 20 and 25kmh after the driver had accelerated, after switching from 4WD to 2WD.
+The vehicle had rolled while it was travelling between 20 and 25km/h after the driver had accelerated, after switching from 4WD to 2WD.

 The group had got out of the car and were able to walk to the nearby ambulances.

-All occupants of the vehicle were OK, apart from some "bumps and bruises", the driver said.
+All occupants of the vehicle were okay, apart from some "bumps and bruises", the driver said.

 Four ambulances attended the crash.
 Police are investigating the cause.